 Due to it being developed as a farm dog, the Danish Swedish Farmdog is a somewhat active and energetic breed.

-As such, it is essential for this dog breed to get plenty of daily exercise, including long walks and playtime.
+As such, this dog breed needs to get plenty of daily exercise, including long walks and playtime.

 If it does not obtain enough exercise, like many other dogs, it is prone to acquiring destructive behavior.
 Therefore, this breed is best paired with those who enjoy active lifestyles.